The award for tactless apparel marketing goes to repeat winner: Fashion Nova

 Knowing the difference between responsible marketing and shameless advertising during COVID-19 outbreak

 Not even 24 hours have passed for recipients to receive stimulus checks related to the high unemployment and underemployment rates from the coronavirus disease 2019 (COVID-19).
 But that hasn’t stopped Fashion Nova from reminding its customer base that it has no couth.
-Text messages went out today with an 80 percent off statewide code for “when that stimulus deposit hits.”
+Text messages went out today with an 80% off statewide code for “when that stimulus deposit hits.”

 While the retail and apparel industry have tried to ride the line between making a profit — even if it’s just to afford rent payments to their realtors — and understanding that their customer base is going through trying times, Fashion Nova is still oblivious to it all.
 The knockoff apparel company has proudly become the equivalent of a tech savvy flea market negotiator.
 But even flea markets are closed these days.